 - The main wall, 12 meters high and 5 meters thick, had 96 massive towers strategically offset.

-Intelligence briefing: Why this matters: The intricate, multi-layered design of Constantinople's defenses offers timeless lessons in 'defense in depth' strategy, applicable from physical fortifications to modern cybersecurity architectures.
+Why this matters: The intricate, multi-layered design of Constantinople's defenses offers timeless lessons in 'defense in depth' strategy, applicable from physical fortifications to modern cybersecurity architectures.